 Each one makes it easy to make forms, collect data, and sort through that data.
 Plus, they each have features to make them unique.
 Browse through this list of ready connectors on DronaHQ.

 Now you can start building a frontend from scratch by dragging and dropping UI controls in the builder.
-Alternatively you can also choose from a list of ready to use internal tool templates.
-We take an example of a sales dashboard in which all the required features like charts, statistics have been added.
+Alternatively, you can also choose from a list of ready-to-use internal tool templates.
+We take an example of a sales dashboard in which all the required features like charts, and statistics have been added.

 All that needs to be done with this template is to bind the UI controls to the data source we integrated in the previous step.